mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
-1. **The Reunification Letters:** The encoded correspondence with Prince Aldric would be seen as treason by hardliners.
+1. **The Reunification Letters:** The encoded correspondence with Crown Prince Thorin would be seen as treason by hardliners.
 The letters discuss specific plans for gradual reunification - trade agreements leading to political alliance leading to eventual merger.
 If intercepted and decoded, both kingdoms could explode in crisis.

 2. **The Mother's Knowledge:** High Queen Aelindra knows about the correspondence and quietly approves - but publicly must maintain deniability.
 Mother and daughter have an understanding: Elanil does what must be done, Aelindra provides cover.